 It’s a good idea to have a clone of your entire website to be able to test as much possible on your WordPress site before doing any real changes on your production site.

-Even better, it also allows you to create a clone of an already existing staging site and allows you to copy this cloned site to the parent clone.
+Even better, it also allows you to create a clone of an already existing staging site and allows you to copy this cloned site to the parent clone as well.

 This allows you to create a development and staging website beside the production system, a structure which is widely common and used by professional developers all over the world:

-This is very helpful if you want to test the entire processing from cloning to pushing to make sure that you do not experience any errors in that process chain before you repeat the steps on your production website.
+This development structure is very helpful if you want to test all the steps from cloning to pushing and to make sure there are no errors in that process chain before you repeat the steps on your production website.